Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 It follows that $\partial^2=0$ forces $x$ to appear in the differential.

 With one exception, the same argument also applies to near-chords $x$ of Type~(\ref{typeU:FewerSigma}) with only two moving strands, as illustrated in the fourth line in Figure~\ref{fig:UnderEasy}.
 The exception is when the restricted support of $\xi$ is $[c_2,c_1]\times [c_2,c_1]$.
-In this case, there is no near-chord $z$ of Type~(\ref{typeU:Generic}), as required for the argument above, and we use a different argument.
+In this case, there is no near-chord $z$ of Type~(\ref{typeU:Generic}) as required for the argument above, and we use a different argument.

 There are three subcases of Type~(\ref{typeU:FewerSigma}) with restricted support $[c_2,c_1] \times [c_2,c_1]$, according to the placement of the initial idempotent.
-Specifically, if we rotate so that the support of the near-chord is $[c_2,c_1] \times [b_1',c_1]$, then the three subcases are: \begin{enumerate} \item The initial idempotent $i$ on the $\PMC'$ side contains a position in the open interval $(c_2,c_1)$. \item The initial idempotent $i$ on the $\PMC'$ side contains a position in the open interval $(z, c_2)$ \item The initial idempotent $i$ on the $\PMC'$ side contains a position in the open interval $(c_1,z)$. \end{enumerate} The three cases are illustrated in Figure~\ref{fig:UnderFewer}.
-In the above verification, we are using the hypothesis on our idempotent: we are using that on both $\PMC$ and $\PMC'$, there are at least two unoccupied positions.
+Specifically, if we rotate so that the support of the near-chord is $[c_2,c_1] \times [b_1',c_1]$, then the three (not necessarily distinct) subcases are: \begin{enumerate} \item The initial idempotent on the $\PMC'$ side contains a position in the open interval $(c_2,c_1)$. \item The initial idempotent on the $\PMC'$ side contains a position strictly above $c_1$. \item The initial idempotent on the $\PMC'$ side contains a position strictly below $c_2$. \end{enumerate} The three cases are illustrated in Figure~\ref{fig:UnderFewer}.
+In the above verification, we are using the hypothesis on our idempotent that in both $\PMC$ and $\PMC'$ there are at least two unoccupied positions.

-In the first of these cases, we can find near-chords $y$ and $z$ with the following properties: \begin{itemize} \item $y$ is of Type~(\ref{typeU:FewerSigma}), but of the type which we have already verified exist in the differential. \item $z$ is of Type~(\ref{typeU:XX}) (and hence exists in the differential, by Lemma~\ref{lem:UExtraExist}). \item The product $y\cdot z$ has no alternative factorizations into homogeneous elements in the near-diagonal subalgebra. \item The term $y\cdot z$ appears in $dx$ of our near-chord (and $y\cdot z$ does not appear in $dx'$ for any other homogeneous element of the near-diagonal subalgebra). \end{itemize} It follows from the above properties that $x$ appears in the differential.
+In the first of these cases, we can find near-chords $y$ and $z$ with the following properties: \begin{itemize} \item $y$ is of Type~(\ref{typeU:FewerSigma}), but of the type which we have already verified appear in the differential. \item $z$ is of Type~(\ref{typeU:XX}) (and hence appears in the differential, by Lemma~\ref{lem:UExtraExist}). \item The product $y\cdot z$ has no alternative factorizations into homogeneous elements in the near-diagonal subalgebra. \item The term $y\cdot z$ appears in the differential $dx$ of our near-chord $x$ (and $y\cdot z$ does not appear in $dx'$ for any other homogeneous element of the near-diagonal subalgebra). \end{itemize} It follows from the above properties that $x$ appears in the differential.